Victheliar/Fullstack/osa0/note.md

 	server-->browser: the JSON data
 	deactivate server

-	Note right of browser: The browser executes the callback function that renders the notes
+	Note right of browser: The browser executes the callback function that renders the notes, also containing the new note
 ```